The Best Cable Internet Providers for Rural Areas

 Cox offers plans from a basic 100Mbps up to 2,000Mbps (named Cox Go Beyond Fast).
 These speeds put it right in line with other cable providers like Spectrum and Xfinity, and there’s enough variety in the plan selection to cover nearly any need.

-This price difference is the main reason we ranked Cox in third place, but there’s another issue—it’s not nearly as widespread as Spectrum or Xfinity.
+However it’s not nearly as widespread as Spectrum or Xfinity.
 Cox offers service in 19 states around the country, which is good in isolation.
 However, compared to the 40+ states covered by other ISPs, it suddenly seems a little lacking.
 Residents in the rural Southeast are especially out of luck—Cox has little presence there.

 Overall, Cox is a decent choice if it’s the only cable provider you have available.
 The service isn’t bad by any means.
 However, if you have either Spectrum or Xfinity in your area, we think you’d be better off with one of them.